maelvls/maelvls.github.io/content/home/about.md

 ## Past Experiences

-I am currently employed by [SQUAD] and am currently contracted to La Banque Postale (Toulouse, France).
-I work on tools for network administrators, including a web front-end to Ansible Tower APIs.
+Tody, I work at Ori.
+Ori is a cloud infrastructure startup located in London.
+I develop network control-planes and Kubernetes controllers.

-Before that, I was contracted to Orange, where I worked on tools for developers, examples and documentation in order to improve the developer experience when it comes to using the Orange IT's private cloud.
+I was previously employed by [SQUAD][squad], working as a contractor for La Banque Postale (Toulouse, France).
+I worked on tools for network administrators, including a web front-end to Ansible Tower APIs.
+Before La Banque Postale, I was contracted to Orange, where I worked on tools for developers, examples and documentation in order to improve the developer experience when it comes to using the Orange IT's private cloud.
 I also try to promote and find new ways to guide people into sharing their own code as